 HIST 4273 Nazi Germany

-Professor Elizabeth Drummond’s spring 2017 course on the history of Nazi Germany included a Spring Break trip to Berlin, where students visited museums, memorials, and other sites of memory to examine how Germans have grappled with the history and memory of Nazism and the Holocaust, what Germans call Vergangenheitsbewältigung.
-They then created their own public website about the history of Nazism and the Holocaust (see Public History Projects page for more information).
+Professor Elizabeth Drummond’s course on the history of Nazi Germany has twice included a Spring Break trip to Berlin, where students visited museums, memorials, and other sites of memory to examine how Germans have grappled with the history and memory of Nazism and the Holocaust, what Germans call Vergangenheitsbewältigung.
+In spring 2017, students created their own public website about the history of Nazism and the Holocaust; in spring 2019 students created a timeline, with blog essays about various aspects of the history of Nazi Germany (see Public History Projects page for more information).
+To read two students' reflections about the 2019 trip, click here and here.

 HIST 5200 Seminar in Modern European History: The Artist & the Machine